Case Study: Humboldt Area Foundation x Stepping Stone Consulting

 “In a Humboldt State documentary on local Native history, the Wiyot tribal chairman says, ‘They wanted our gold, they wanted our fish, they wanted our timber.
 If they had asked us, we probably would’ve shared it with them, but all they did was take and kill because they just assumed that we were just like they were.’

-“When the Natives here talk about ‘land back,’ they don’t talk about it in terms of ‘give us the land back and get out’.
-Rather, we’re all stewards of this place.
+“We’re all stewards of this place.
 We need to have the ability to actually keep this place healthy.
 That’s all of our job.
 They want a say over how things are developed, how the rivers are taken care of, what plants should grow here, and which areas are sacred and should be left alone.
 Some people did sign over their property to the Wiyot tribe on their own.
 Others, like Humboldt Area Foundation, pay an honor tax.
 The Wiyot tribe has never asked for it, but they accept it.
 It’s really a matter of how you can be good guests to people who have stewarded this land since time immemorial.”
 3

 Credit: Justin Sullivan/Getty Images